Skip to content

 Open Device Manager (Windows + X > Device Manager).
 Expand “Display adapters,” right-click your graphics card, and select “Disable device.”
 Try Windows Update again.
 After the update completes, re-enable the driver.

-We tested this on a PC with an NVIDIA RTX 3060 that kept failing the Windows 11 23H2 update.
-Disabling the driver allowed the update to complete.
+On a PC where an NVIDIA card kept failing the Windows 11 23H2 update, disabling the graphics driver lets the update complete.
 Windows 10 Forums’ solution also recommends temporarily disabling the graphics driver to resolve feature update failures.

 Device Manager showing Display adapters expanded with graphics card being disabled